Accurate climate models have existed since the 1800s. Learn how these models have developed – and why we should believe them.

 Seller: BargainBookStores, Grand Rapids, MI, U.S.A.

 Paperback.
 Condition: new.
 Paperback.
 How do we know that climate change is an emergency?
 How did the scientific community reach this conclusion all but unanimously, and what tools did they use to do it?
 This book tells the story of climate models, tracing their history from nineteenth-century calculations on the effects of greenhouse gases, to modern Earth system models that integrate the atmosphere, the oceans, and the land using the full resources of today's most powerful supercomputers.
 Drawing on the author's extensive visits to the world's top climate research labs, this accessible, non-technical book shows how computer models help to build a more complete picture of Earth's climate system.
 'Computing the Climate' is ideal for anyone who has wondered where the projections of future climate change come from and why we should believe them.
 This accessible, non-technical book reveals how, starting in the 1800s, scientists have used mathematical models and computer simulations to demonstrate that climate change is real and accelerating.
 Readers will learn where the key scientific ideas came from, how they were tested, and what future these models forecast for our planet.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+This item is printed on demand.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781107589926